 The purpose of the Student Assistance Team (SAT) is to identify and provide individualized services to children who are experiencing persistent behavioral/or learning difficulties within the classroom environment.
-A SAT may also be held to address Transportation, Health concerns, and parent skills and education.
+A SAT may also be held to address Transportation, Health concerns, and attendance.

 Families are very important members of the SAT, and are encouraged to participate anytime throughout the process.
-If you need further information, or have concerns regarding your child, please contact your child's teacher.
+If you need further information, or have concerns regarding your child, please contact your child's teacher or Family & Community Specialist (FACS).